-This wedding reception program also assumes the ceremony and reception are being held in the same venue, which means guests won't need to travel to a separate party site.
-Thus, cocktail hour kicks off right after the ceremony's conclusion, followed by dinner, toasts, dancing, and cake!
-If you're having your wedding reception at a separate site, make sure to build in a travel time for the guests to make their way to the post-ceremony festivities.
+Note that this wedding timeline also assumes the ceremony and reception are being held at the same venue, which means guests won't need to travel to a separate party location before cocktail hour can begin.
+If you're having your wedding reception at a different site, make sure to add travel time, accounting for the time it will take for the guests to make their way to the post-ceremony festivities.

-Use the following sample wedding day timeline as a guide to create your own!
+Use the below as a guide to create your own wedding day timeline.

 2 p.m.
 Photographer Arrives

-Unless you want girls photos all in matching robes, the bridesmaids as well as the mother-of-the-bride should be dressed and ready by the time the bride’s hair and makeup is complete.
+The bridesmaids (as well as the mother of the bride and any other bridal suite VIPs) should be dressed and ready by the time the bride’s hair and makeup is complete.
 This way, everyone can be in the background of the photos featuring the bride getting dressed.

 2:30 p.m.
 Bride Gets Dressed